 + Moving from reactive to preventive maintenance.
 Maintenance on major pieces of farm equipment, like combines, tractors, harrows, and balers, can add up to as much as 90% of the original purchase price.
 These machines already carry hefty price tags, making the prospect of having to essentially pay for them twice over especially unpalatable.

-Yet many companies fail to factor these maintenance costs into the price upfront, and may not realize that a small investment in CMMS software can help bring these costs down over the lifetime of an asset.
+Yet many companies fail to factor these maintenance costs into the price upfront, and may not realize that a small investment in asset maintenance software can help bring these costs down over the lifetime of an asset.
 By minimizing catastrophic breakdowns, which tend to cause the longest delays and rack up the most repair costs, preventive maintenance implemented with a CMMS helps make maintenance costs more predictable and manageable.

 And by tracking asset data in a centralized location, companies can generate accurate reports to determine exactly where their money is going, and help them target specific areas for improvement.